ivarref/rewriting-history/README.md

 * :db/idents will not be excised during history rewriting and is thus considered permanent.

-## Using rewriting-history
+## Basic usage and background

 A Datomic database is a set of datoms.
-A Datom contains five values:
+A datom contains five values:

 * E: entity ID
 * A: attribute